 Work: Ongoing exhibition: Crossings @NUS Museum

-Crossings is a 10-month solo exhibition collab with NUS Museum and Curator Sidd Perez that runs from March-December 2018.
+Crossings is a one-year solo exhibition collab with NUS Museum and Curator Sidd Perez that runs from March-March 2019.
 It is a four-part exhibition of my research from 2014-2018 that spans stories of lived and inherited migration of individuals from different generations and backgrounds in Pakistan, Hong Kong and Singapore.
 Through a process that begins with interviews and continues with a formal interrogation of the image and voice as document, ideas of agency, relationships and nation implicit to moving between places of home are elaborated.

 The second iteration opened May 3, 2018, with multilingual recitations by 4 members of the public of testimonials of people who I had encountered and interviewed.
 This iteration runs till the end of June and the installation focuses on the work "And the first chapter it begins with the horses."
 In this 32-min projection installation, one hears the listing of items imported into Pakistan by an elderly gentleman who had migrated from Bombay to Karachi post-Partition, and who has worked in customs in Karachi since the 1950s.
 It occupies the gallery with remnants of the work "You think it over slowly, slowly choose ...“ from the first iteration.